Board of Directors

 Prior to joining Westport, Ms. Wong was the Director of Corporate Performance for TELUS Enterprise Solutions, an information technology company with offices across Canada and in Asia, where she was involved in strategy, planning, mergers and acquisitions, and other corporate development projects.
 Elaine has her Chartered Accountant (1993) and Certified Public Accountant (Illinois 2001) designations, as well as a Bachelor of Commerce Degree with Honours (1990) from the University of British Columbia.

 Elaine joined the David Suzuki Foundation Board in 2009.
-Elaine is Chair of the Finance and Audit Committee and Chair of the Investment Committee for the David Suzuki Foundation.
+She is Chair of the Finance and Audit and Investment Committees.

 Miles G. Richardson